phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 48: March 3, 2019

+**Today's Progress**: Played a little with all kinds of methods to discover one of the most confusing things in Javascript: functions are actually objects.
+Well, things make a little more sense now, hahaha!

+**Thoughts:**

 ### Day 47: March 1, 2019

 **Today's Progress**: Back to where I left off with JS OOP some weeks ago.
 Started an OOP training with Mosh Hamedani.
 First the basics (again).